Niffecs/Proseminar/GPT-3/Readme.md

 These are just a few examples of the types of applications that probabilistic databases can be used for.
 There are many other possible uses for probabilistic databases in a wide variety of domains.

-## Are there any current applications with probabilistic databases?
+## What are the roles of graphs in probabilistic databases?

 Graphs play a key role in probabilistic databases by providing a way to represent and reason about the relationships between random variables.
 In a probabilistic database, a graph is a set of nodes, which represent random variables, and edges, which represent the relationships between the random variables.